McFck/kick-video-time-saver/README.md

 4. You can also access a history view from the extension popup for quick navigation.

-🧹 Auto-Cleanup

-Old entries are automatically deleted after 30 days to keep your storage clean.

 📥 Installation
 > [!NOTE]
   Due to the Chrome Extension Store being pay to publish I prefer to do local releases instead.